CanUUdle: The National Youth Conference

 CanUUdle registration fees are “sliding scale”, meaning that participants and their families choose the amount they are able to pay.
 Sliding scale helps us make the event accessible to more people, and empowers participants to support each other.
 The information on our Sliding Scale page can help you in choosing your registration fee, based on your financial situation.

 Subsidies are available to help with registration and travel costs, through the Dawning Future Youth and Young Adult Subsidy Fund.
 See the Dawning Future Subsidy Fund page for more information and to apply.

 Still have questions about CanUUdle?

 Contact the CanUUdle Coordinator during CanUUdle planning season (December-May): email@example.com

-At all other times of the year, contact Youth and Young Adult Program and Events Staff, Casey Stainsby: firstname.lastname@example.org
+At all other times of the year, contact Youth & Young Adult Program Manager, Casey Stainsby: firstname.lastname@example.org